 As far as this agreement envisages to regulate temporary labour migration, we believe that all rights acquired under this agreement should be extended during the period of temporary legal stay, based on respective labour contracts.

 On the other hand, since this bilateral agreement will be concluded for initial 5 years and its implementation shall be prolonged automatically for further periods of three years, it means that we are able to keep/have in force this legal basis for cooperation for as many years as consent of both sides exist and therefore, there is no need to think about conditions after its termination.
 But if either party decides to terminate the agreement, that will mean to terminate all respective rights.
+In order to continue protection of those workers’ rights residing in other Party’s country and not to leave them without any legal protection when this Agreement ceases to apply, to our opinion, the only tool is to maintain this protection for a limited time-frame.

 But anyways, could you, please, specify what will/may be the given rights by temporary employment that could be maintained for a longer period beyond the duration of the labour contract and should be protected by this agreement?